rfervari/rfervari.github.io/_pages/teaching.md

 permalink: /teaching/
 order: 3
 # ignore: false
-description: I am Professor (tenured, in Spanish Profesor Adjunto) at FAMAF-UNC (Argentina).
+description: I am Professor (tenured, in Spanish Profesor Adjunto) at FAMAF-UNC (Argentina), and a Visiting Assistant Professor at GTIIT (China), during 2022.
 These are some of my recent teaching activities.

 nav: true
 ---